Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Method: Code and Cores

 \subsection{Code}

-We use the open source Adaptive Mesh Refinement (AMR) code Enzo \citep{Bryan14} with the constrained transport (CT) magnetohydrodynamics module \citep{Collins10}.
-This code adaptively adds resolution as the collapse unfolds, when the local Jeans length $L_J=\sqrt{3 \pi/32 G \rho_0}$ exceeds 16 zones.
-The main solver is a higher order Godunov method, using the linear method of \citet{Li08a} for the differential equations, the HLLD method of \citet{Mignone07}, and the electric field defined by \citet{Gardiner05} to maintain the divergence of the magnetic field.
+We use the open source adaptive mesh refinement code Enzo \citep{Bryan14} with the constrained transport magnetohydrodynamics module \citep{Collins10}.
+This code adaptively adds resolution as the collapse unfolds, when the local Jeans length $L_{\rm{J}}=c_s^2/(G \rho)^{1/2}$ exceeds 16 zones.
+The main solver is a higher order Godunov method, using the linear method of \citet{Li08} for the differential equations, the HLLD method of \citet{Mignone07}, and the electric field defined by \citet{Gardiner05} to maintain the divergence of the magnetic field.
 The code adaptively adds zones using the methods of \citet{Berger89} and \citet{Balsara01}.
 It has been demonstrated to preserve the divergence of the magnetic field to machine precision \citep{Collins10}, and has been used in a wide array of applications from star formation \citep{Collins11} to galaxy clusters \citep{Xu12, Skillman13}.
 We additionally include tracer particles that follow the flow by way of a piecewise linear interpolation of the velocity field \citep[see][for a description]{Bryan14, Collins23}.

-We do not use sink particles in this work.
-This choice was made so that we can see the details of the collapse without the influence of a subgrid model.
-This limits the duration of the simulation.
+Details of particle analysis can be found in Section \ref{sec.particles}.